gh-andre/KeePassFont/README.md

 ## GitHub Releases

-This repository is configured to build `KeyPass.exe` as described above and maintains release packages with relevant files, which can be used as the installation source instead of the local build output.
+This repository is configured to build `KeePass.exe` as described above and maintains release packages with relevant files, which can be used as the installation source instead of the local build output.